-4 Description of Risk: Reputation: Inability to demonstrate effective governance and effective communication and engagement with stakeholders.
-Lead: Chief Officer Risk Rating: low/medium/high/very high MEDIUM Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Rating: Performance framework to be further developed from a planning perspective to show the links through operational service delivery to strategic objectives.
-Recent engagement with individuals representing their communities or third sector organisations in a variety of forums is highlighting that problems with their capacity to fulfil our needs so more co-ordination and clearer focus is required to ensure that the communication, engagement and outcomes are meeting identified needs.
-Rationale for Risk Appetite: Controls: Governance Framework approved by IJB January 2021 Communication and Engagement Strategy approved November 2019 Annual Governance statement produced as part of the Annual Accounts 2021/22 and submitted to External Audit.
+4 mapay L Description of Risk: Reputation: Inability to demonstrate effective governance and effective communication and engagement with stakeholders.
+Lead: Chief Officer Risk Rating: low/medium/high/very high MEDIUM Risk Movement: increase/decrease/no change NO CHANGE Rationale for Risk Rating: Locality planning assessed as medium in relation to ability to work at the pace required and current workforce capacit Performance framework to be further developed from a planning perspective to show the links through operational service delivery to strategic objectives.
+Recent engagement with individuals representing their communities or third sector organisations in a variety of forum is highlighting that problems with their capacity to fulfil our needs so more co-ordination and clearer focus is required ensure that the communication, engagement and outcomes are meeting identified needs.
+Rationale for Risk Appetite: The Board is cautious but open about risks that could damage relationships with different stakehold many of our aspirations depend on effective collaboration, coproduction and partnership working stakeholders.
+The appetite also recognises that while the aspiration is to be a co-operative partner, not be able to move at the same pace as us all the time. ctive collaboration, coproduction and partnership working with a range of s that while the aspiration is to be a co-operative partner, some partners will We will seek to protect relationships in the long term and will not set out to antagonise stakeholders deliberately example, we must not be seen to exclude or prevent participation in the design of services where there is an appetit do this.
+We must be mindful that repairing relationships is easier when there is already a well of goodwill to dra further damage to an already damaged relationship will not be conducive to good long term outcomes.
+Controls: Governance Framework approved by IJB January 2021 Communication and Engagement Strategy approved November 2019 Annual Governance statement produced as part of the Annual Accounts 2021/22 and submitted to External A unaudited accounts and governance statement for 2022/23 will be presented to MIJB June 2023 and then the accounts will return to committee in September 2023 for agreement.
 Annual Performance Report for 2021/22 was published in November 2022.
-Performance reporting mechanisms in place and being further developed through performance support team, home first group and system leadership team.
+Performance reporting mechanisms in place and being further developed through performance support team, h group and system leadership team.